omglib

 -

-All the function parameters and their results must be serializable via standard LISP reader/writer, so you cannot return, for example, DOM object from browser-side function to backend, and put a hash-table as a parameter to browser-side function when calling it on backend.
-But you can use any allowed data types while you are still on backend or browser-side, if a b-s function will be called only by another b-s functions it can return DOM objects.
+All the function parameters and their results must be serializable via standard LISP reader/writer, you cannot return, for example, hash-table object from browser-side function to backend, and put a hash-table as a parameter to browser-side function when calling it on backend.
+But you can use any allowed data types while you are still on backend or browser-side, if a b-s function will be called only by another b-s functions it can return any objects.
 Also, you can pass a lambdas as arguments of b-s functions, they will be compiled and executed on browser-side.
 The backend functions can be passed as parameter to bs-functions, they will work on the backend, while called on brower-side, but you will get a security warning during compilation.

 -